Advanced Counselling Skills (New!)

 ACCT (Association of Co-operative Counselling Therapists) has added specific courses to their existing academic requirements for membership in their association.
 Accordingly, as an Associate School approved by ACCT, Orca Institute is now offering Advanced Counselling Courses to meet ACCT's new membership requirements.
 In addition to becoming a member of IACH, we recommend that our graduate students also become members of ACCT.

 Please note: Our Advanced Counselling Skills Distance Learning courses are electives, and a student is not required to take these courses to get their Diploma as a Counselling Hypnotherapist (Cand.) or their Basic Hypnotherapy Certificate.

 Advanced Counselling Skills courses can also be taken individually.
 The fee is CAD$398.00 per course except for Supervision (140 hrs.) which would be CAD$450.00.
 Students can also challenge specifically on Supervision and/or any of our other courses and if successful the fee will be pro-rated accordingly.

 - Orca Institute’s Counselling Hypnotherapy Diploma Program

 - Any counselling based program which includes a minimum of 200 hours of instruction, including 60 hours of live on-site or online classes, Basic Counselling Skills Training (60 hrs.) and Supervision (60 hrs.)
 Basic Counselling Training can also be taken through Orca Institute if needed.

 ACCT Membership Benefits

-- Allows members to get low-cost liability insurance,
+- Offers members low-cost liability insurance,

 - Client coverage under many extended medical plans